ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

 .. qnum::
-   :prefix: 3-5-
+   :prefix: 1-6-
    :start: 1

+.. |CodingEx| image:: ../../_static/codingExercise.png
+    :width: 30px
+    :align: middle
+    :alt: coding exercise

+.. |Exercise| image:: ../../_static/exercise.png
+    :width: 35
+    :align: middle
+    :alt: exercise

 Casting Variables
 =================

+In Java, **type casting** is used to convert variables from one type to another.
 Run this code to find how Java handles division and what casting can do to the results.

 .. activecode:: lcct1
    :language: java